 Training & development is a must to prepare the worker made to involve the employees in the actual management situations.
 Employees’ participation in committees and board meetings may also contribute toward their development.

-Job analysis & job description involves the studies of job requirements of the Organization and the assignment of well-defined functions to jobs so that suitable employees may be hired.
+Job analysis & job description involves the studies of job requirements of the Organization and assignment of well defined functions to jobs so that suitable employees may be hired.
 It also forms the basis of wage determination.

-The provision of ample remuneration for the work done by an employee involves job analysis and job evaluation.
-It includes the determination of wage rates, incentive systems of wage payment, merit rating, and performance appraisal.
+Provision of ample remuneration for the work done by an employee involves job analysis and job evaluation.
+It includes determination wage rates, incentives systems of wage payment, meritrating and performance appraisal.

-The activity of personnel records includes the collection of bio-data of all employees pertaining to their work e.g., aptitude payment records, training job performance.
+The activity of personnel records includes collection bio-data of all employees pertaining to their work e.g., aptitude payment records, training job performance.

-Welfare and industrial relations include health and safety programs, sanitary facilities, recreational facilities, group insurance employee associations, etc.
+Welfare and industrial relations includes health and safety programme, sanitary facilities, recreational facilities, group insurance employee associations etc.